-Katia smiled at that last statement, then continued, “During your travels, what has been the most interesting fact, amazing sight, or other aspect of New Eden that has surprised you?”
+Katia smiled, she was all too familiar with her own favorite Astero class hull, “Voyager”.
+“During your travels, what has been the most interesting fact, amazing sight, or other aspect of New Eden that has surprised you?”

 “What have you learned or what advice would you give to someone interested in exploring New Eden?”